shah314/clique/README.md

 <P>Implementation of a genetic algorithm for the maximum clique problem in C++.
 A clique of a graph is a set of vertices in which each pair in the set have an edge between them i.e. it is a complete subgraph.
 A clique of maximum size is called the maximum clique.
 The algorithm uses new types of crossovers to achieve good results on several public graph datasets.</P>

+<pre>The code needs a data.CLQ file in the current directory.
+One is included.
+Compile the code using g++ and then just run it.
+You can change the file name in the processData() function.</pre>

 <i>(If you are looking for a simpler algorithm in Java, please see <a href="https://github.com/shah314/clique2">clique2</a>)</i>

 <i>(The intersection crossover was borrowed from a similar idea in <a href="http://www.dharwadker.org/clique/">this algorithm</a>)</i>